 To fix ideas, suppose a politician has been associated with two potential cases of misconduct in office: negligence in handling sensitive military information and use of public office to advance personal goals.
 The severity of each of these acts is unknown, and the public expects them to be correlated: e.g., politicians who are careless with sensitive materials are more likely to abuse power, and vice versa.
 Two online news sources respectively have connections with military personnel and with staff in the White House, and report on the corresponding misconduct case.
 These sources primarily earn revenue by running ads, so they aim to maximize time spent on their site.
-The choice variable is the informativeness of articles on their site, i.e., how quickly to reveal what they know.
+The choice variable is the informativeness of articles on their site.

-Formally, a representative news reader seeks to learn the sum of attributes θ_1 and θ_2 , and his prior over these parameters is where $\rho \in (-1, 1)$ measures prior correlation between θ_1 and θ_2 .
-All of our results extend to a mass of readers sharing this common prior.
-We assume that the prior covariance is not too negative compared with the prior variances; specifically, we require:
+Formally, a representative news reader seeks to learn the sum of attributes θ_1 and θ_2 (Online Appendix O.5 generalizes the analysis to K attributes and K competing sources), and his prior over these parameters is where $\rho \in (-1,1)$ measures prior correlation between θ_1 and θ_2 .20 We assume that the prior covariance is not too negative compared with the prior variances: